symfony/symfony-docs/security/oidc_login.rst

 redirect with a 404 before the firewall ever sees it.
 Symfony declares that route for you through a route loader, which your application imports, exactly as it does for the logout routes.
-The same loader declares the route that starts the flow, described in the next section:
+The same loader declares the route that starts the flow, described in the next section.
+If your project uses :ref:`Symfony Flex <symfony-flex>`, the recipe of the SecurityBundle already imports it; otherwise, import it in your routes yourself:

 .. configuration-block::

     .. code-block:: yaml

         # config/routes/security.yaml
-        _oidc_login_callbacks:
+        _security_oidc_login:
             resource: security.authenticator.oidc_login.route_loader
             type: service